MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 Security: Verification will be successful when the system meets FERPA standards of compliance.

+Data Integrity: The application will be tested to verify that changes made from the user are immediately stored into the user account database.
+The testers will simulate a power outage to verify that all finished changes made by the user are recoverable from the database.
 # 5.0 Appendices

 ## 5.1 Assumptions and Dependencies